Parshuram-Behera/City-Weather-App/README.md

 This App Uses API Of WeatherAPI.com to fetch realtime weather Details.
 It Can Be further better In case of UI And Other Stuff , With More Time .

-This is aN Android Weather app developed as Asignment From Webmobi .
+This is an Android Weather app developed as Asignment From Webmobi .